ocaml-gospel/gospel/docs/docs/walkthroughs/union-find.md

 ```

 Now, our three functions still apply to set elements, but they also apply _in the
-context of an universe_ since you create a new singleton subset in the context of the
+context of a universe_ since you create a new singleton subset in the context of the
 greater set, or find the representative of an element in the rest of the universe.
 This translates into our three functions taking a value of type `'a
 universe` as its argument.
 Of course, `'a universe` is a ghost type and you don't want to